francescmarti00/dmu-multimedia/md/SVG-and-Animation-talk.md

 ## Creating an SVG

 To create an SVG we use the `<svg>` object.
-Here is an example of a simple SVG graphic into an HTML page:
+Here is an example of a simple SVG circle into an HTML page:

 ```html
 <!DOCTYPE html>